 For the best taste, place your catch on ice immediately.
 If you put 'gous in a wire basket or on a stringer, they quickly die, and the flesh soon spoils.

-My favorite drum recipe is Mock Crab Meat.
+My favorite drum recipe: Try this Mock Crab Meat dish.
 Bring to boil enough water to cover the amount of fish you are serving.
 Season the water with shrimp and crab boil, following the instructions on the bottle.
 Drop the fish, which has been cut into finger-sized strips, into the seasoned water.
 Cook 3 to 5 minutes, then remove the pot from the fire, and let the fish soak for 15 minutes to pick up the seasonings.
 Drain, chill and serve with seafood cocktail sauce or hot melted butter.

 Because their flesh is similar to that of redfish, freshwater drums also substitute well in blackened redfish recipes.
 My family likes drum fillets simply brushed with butter, seasoned with lemon-pepper and grilled.